top of page

 Santosha in Leadership: Contentment as a Superpower

 Santosha in Leadership: Finding Joy in the Journey Ambition is the engine of progress.
 As leaders, we are wired to strive, to push for the next milestone, to climb the next peak.
 The quarterly targets, the market share growth, the next product launch—these goals fuel our days and often our nights.
-But in this relentless pursuit of what’s next , we risk becoming blind to the value of what is .
-We achieve a goal, and for a fleeting moment, there is satisfaction, quickly replace
+But in this relentless pursuit of what’s next, we risk becoming blind to the value of what is.
+We achieve a goal, and for a fleeting moment, there is satisfaction, quickly replaced

 kimberly1108